TyruswooStudio/Tyruswoo_MapProperties-MZ/README.md

 ## Example Use Cases
-- Make a different parallax appear in the same map, based on whether a certain switch in ON.
+- Make a different parallax appear in the same map, based on whether a certain switch is ON.
 This can be done by changing the Parallax Alternative plugin parameter.
 - Keep the same parallax scrolling position even when transferring between maps!
 Use the Save Parallax Position plugin command just prior to player